Green Boots of Mount Everest

 The possible identities of Green Boots are:

 The true identity of Green Boots may never be known for certain.
-The harsh conditions on Mount Everest make it extremely difficult to recover bodies.
-The passage of time has further obscured any identifying features.
+The harsh conditions on Mount Everest make it extremely difficult to recover bodies, and the passage of time has further obscured any identifying features.

 Green Boots in Perspective